risingwavelabs/risingwave-docs/versioned_docs/version-1.6/guides/ingest-from-postgres-cdc.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/ingest-from-postgres-cdc/" />
 </head>

-Change Data Capture (CDC) refers to the process of identifying and capturing data changes in a database, then delivering the changes to a downstream service in real time.
+Change Data Capture (CDC) refers to the process of identifying and capturing data changes in a database, and then delivering the changes to a downstream service in real time.

 RisingWave supports ingesting CDC data from PostgreSQL.
-Versions 10, 11, 12, 13, and 14 of PostgreSQL are supported.
+Versions 10, 11, 12, 13, 14, and 15 of PostgreSQL are supported.

 You can ingest CDC data from PostgreSQL into RisingWave in two ways: